katzgrau/chip/README.md

 This probably requires that you ssh into all **n** boxes, and monitor the logs separately.
 How about about viewing all the logs from one terminal?
 What if you're only interested in lines with the word `ERROR` or some other pattern in it?
 What if you want to be notified by email when certain things show up in the logs?
-What if you want the output to look nice? `stalk` does all that and mo'.
+What if you want the output to look nice? `chip` does all that and mo'.

 ## The basics

-`stalk` starts up and tries to open log file(s), either local or remote.
+`chip` starts up and tries to open log file(s), either local or remote.
 If one isn't specified, it reads from standard input.
 It goes through each line looking for patterns that _you_ have specified as arguments.
-When it finds a match, stalk does whatever you told it to do with that match.
+When it finds a match, chip does whatever you told it to do with that match.

 Maybe you'd want to: